Updated: 18 January, 2018

 STEP 2: Review your hashtag usage

 Something that marketers should always be aware of is past posts.
 Although your older posts will no longer show up in your followers’ feeds, they can still show up in search results.
 Therefore it’s important to make sure that all your most important posts are referenced in the correct way – with relevant hashtags!

 Don’t hesitate to take this opportunity to check your older posts’ hashtags and even add a few (directly in the caption or in a comment) to ensure they continue to show up in searches.

 Having trouble choosing the best hashtags for your Instagram posts?
 Read this!

 STEP 3: Clean up low-quality images

 Similarly to the previous step, it’s also important to get rid of any posts that are no longer relevant to your business, or that are simply less than great quality-wise.
 We’ve all done it: looked back at old posts and wondered what we were thinking.
 That’s OK – you can destroy all evidence by deleting the old posts you no longer wish to be associated with!

 STEP 4: Remove unwanted followers

 Do you find your posts are getting unwanted attention recently?
 Those comments that seem less than authentic, like “Great post (thumbs up)” or “Beautiful <3” where it’s not relevant.
-According to a study we did here at Iconosquare, at least 40% of the comments businesses receive could be automatic – basically they’re fake.
+According to a study we did recently at Iconosquare, at least 40% of the comments businesses receive could be automatic.
+Basically, this means they’re fake.